simplicity-js/simplicity/.github/DOCUMENTATION.md

 });
 ```

-As shown in the examples, route parameters can be accessed by name
+Route parameters can be accessed by name
 via the `params` property of the `req` object passed to the defined request handler.
 The order of the route parameters do not matter:
 ```js